aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/errorbar/_index.md

 ```

 Specifies the width of the arrowhead for the end of a line.
-[MsoArrowheadWidth](../../com.aspose.cells/msoarrowheadwidth).
+See [MsoArrowheadWidth](../../com.aspose.cells/msoarrowheadwidth).

 **Returns:**
 int